codalnest/files/lgc.md

 (m)The national government shall ensure that decentralization tributes to the continuing improvement of the performance of local government units and the quality of community life.

-SECTION 4.
+Section 4.
 Scope of Application. - This Code shall apply to all provinces, cities, municipalities, Barangays, and other political subdivisions as may be created by law, and, to the extent herein provided, to officials, offices, or agencies of the national government.

-SECTION 5.
+Section 5.
 Rules of Interpretation. - In the interpretation of the provisions of this Code, the following rules shall apply:

 (a) Any provision on a power of a local government unit shall be liberally interpreted in its favor, and in case of doubt, any question thereon shall be resolved in favor of devolution of powers and of the lower local government unit.
 Any fair and reasonable doubt as to the existence of the power shall be interpreted in favor of the local government unit concerned; (b) In case of doubt, any tax ordinance or revenue measure shall be construed strictly against the local government unit enacting it, and liberally in favor of the taxpayer.
 Any tax exemption, incentive or relief granted by any local government unit pursuant to the provisions of this Code shall be construed strictly against the person claiming it.